Free Settler or Felon

 Norfolk Island

-William Balmain served in Sydney until October 1791, when he was appointed senior assistant surgeon to Norfolk Island.
+William Balmain served in Sydney until October 1791, when he was appointed senior assistant surgeon at Norfolk Island.
 While in Sydney, he had formed a relationship with Margaret Dawson, a convict girl who had arrived on the Lady Penryhn.
-In November 1791 they, together with Philip Gidley King, sailed to Norfolk Island on Atlantic.
+In November 1791 they, together with Philip Gidley King sailed to Norfolk Island on Atlantic.
 Their daughter Ann was born at Norfolk Island.

 Thomas Jamison was also stationed at Norfolk Island from 1788 to October 1799.
-He later succeeded William Balmain to the position of Surgeon General of New South Wales.
+He later succeeded William Balmain to the position of chief surgeon of New South Wales.

-In 1796 William Balmain became Chief Surgeon in succession to Surgeon John White who had returned to England in December 1794.
+William Balmain - Appointment as Surgeon-general In 1796 William Balmain became chief surgeon in succession to Surgeon John White who had returned to England in December 1794.
 He was appointed Magistrate and served on committees and was active in other public duties.

 Return to England